EggPool/BismuthEvents/event_cli/readme.md

 # Config

-* `event_cli.default.conf` is the default cofig file, that comes with the release.
-It's *noy* to be modified
+* `event_cli.default.conf` is the default config file, that comes with the release.
+It's *not* to be modified
-* create a `event-cli.conf` file and override your custom settings there if needed.
+* create a `event_cli.conf` file and override your custom settings there if needed.

 # How to use